Is Texas a Compact State for Nursing?

 1. Complete an ABSN Program

-The first step in earning your compact nursing license is graduating from a high-quality ABSN program like the one at the University of St. Thomas.
-UST’s comprehensive curriculum prepares students to become confident nurses through a combination of online courses, skills and simulation labs and clinical rotations at top healthcare facilities around Texas.
+The first step in earning your compact nursing license is graduating from an accredited ABSN program like the one at the University of St. Thomas.
+UST’s comprehensive curriculum prepares students to become confident nurses through a blended model, which includes:

-FYI: you’re not required to apply for your nursing license in the state where you attended school unless you plan to work there after graduation.
-With Texas being an NLC state, it may benefit you to apply for the multi-state license while residing there.
+You are not required to apply for your nursing license in the state where you attended school unless you plan to work there after graduation.
+Although, Texas is an NLC state, so it could benefit you to apply for the multistate license while residing there.

 2. Choose a Compact State